hirdyasharma/ISEC6000-SecureDevOps/README.md

    - Created a repository named `SEC6000-SecureDevOps`.
    - Initialized with a README file and set the repository visibility to Public.

- Screenshots

-Refer to the included screenshots for detailed views of the setup process.

  Task 2: Microservices Architecture and Deployment

  Overview